-Under the State Medicaid cap law, certain of the County's Medicaid expenses are capped at a formuladerived base amount, which is a percentage increase from certain actual 2005 local share expenses, less certain 2005 Medicaid-related revenues.
+Under the State Medicaid cap law, certain of the County's Medicaid expenses are capped at a formula-derived base amount, which is a percentage increase from certain actual 2005 local share expenses, less certain 2005 Medicaid-related revenues.
 The County's required local share of Medicaid disproportionate share payments to NHCC are not subject to the cap.

-The County's 2021 Medicaid expenditures, other than its required local share of Medicaid disproportionate share payments to NHCC, were \$205.2 million.
+The County's 2022 Medicaid expenditures, other than its required local share of Medicaid disproportionate share payments to NHCC, were \$204.6 million (unaudited).
 The County expects to continue to fund its disproportionate share payments through inter-governmental transfer payments from NHCC, such that there is no budget impact to the County.
-As of April 2022, the County projects Medicaid expenses (excluding the County's required local share of Medicaid disproportionate share payments to NHCC) of \$228.4 million in 2022.
+Medicaid expenses (excluding the County's required local share of Medicaid disproportionate share payments to NHCC) total \$240.1 million in the 2023 Budget.